mahdihasnat/dist-sys-fsharp/README.md

 Our solution is same as previous but here we run the timer 150ms apart.
 So we will be sending less frequent gossip rpc.

 Our solution could achive max stable latency ~600ms and median stable latency ~360ms and messages per operation ~17.

+# Challenge #4: Grow-Only Counter
+We will face add rpc to any node, that will increment the counter.
+Read rpc will return the current counter value.

+This challenge comes with a go library `seq-kv` that will implement sequential key value store on the cluster.
+But we are solving this problem in `F#` language.
+So we don't have access to the provided library.

+It turns out that if we generate a unique id at time time of receiving a `add` rpc, and consider this addition as a broadcast message, we can solve this problem using the solution of Challenge #3.
+When we get the `read` rpc, we will just accumulate the value by looking at the messages we have seen so far.